-- Formative experiences
+- formative experiences

-- A basis for institutional identity formation
+- a basis for institutional identity formation

-- Exposure to new approaches and technology
+- exposure to new approaches and technology

-- Broadening perspectives
+- broadening perspectives

-- Stimulating critical thinking
+- stimulating critical thinking

-- Strengthening affinity with regional partners
+- strengthening affinity with regional partners

-While not an intended focus of this study, the survey results revealed that a noteworthy 84 percent of participants have had the opportunity to upgrade their educational qualifications while in the service.
+The survey results revealed that a noteworthy 84 percent of participants have had the opportunity to upgrade their educational qualifications while in the service.
 Nearly two-thirds of these earned another educational degree, while the remainder obtained vocational or technical certificates.
 This finding suggests that African security services are a valuable source of human capital development for their societies, and their service personnel in particular.
 This observation is not necessarily widely recognized and raises another consideration for institutional development as well as recruitment and retention of younger service personnel.

 The survey results also showed a high level of satisfaction among service personnel that their expectations were being met.
 Ninety-two percent of participants agreed or strongly agreed with this sentiment, including 89 percent of the youngest cohort.
 This is an encouraging sign that the vast majority of security sector professionals have found rewarding career paths through their service.
 Better understanding of the factors that contribute to this result holds insights for further staff development and institutional strengthening.

 The survey also revealed high levels of perceived public support of the security sector from service members.
 On average, 87 percent of service members indicated that the public had a positive view of their service.
 This positive perception held for all services, though most strongly for the military and most weakly for the police.
 These findings contrast somewhat from public opinion polls in Africa showing more modest levels of support for the security sector.
-For example, Afrobarometer surveys of 36 countries show that just 51 percent of the public trusts the police “somewhat” or “a lot.”
+For example, an Afrobarometer survey of 36 countries shows that just 51 percent of the public trusts the police “somewhat” or “a lot.”
 The military typically scores higher, earning comparable trust scores of 66 percent.